core-wg/senml-spec/draft-ietf-core-senml.md

    Measure {{UCUM}}.

-## SenML label registry
+## SenML label registry {#iana-senml-label-registry}

-IANA will create a registry for SenML labels.
-The initial content of the registry are shown in {{#tbl-json-labels}}.
+IANA will create a new registry for SenML labels.
+The initial content of the registry are shown in {{tbl-json-labels}} and {{tbl-xml-labels}}.

 New entries can be added to the registration by either Expert Review or IESG Approval as defined in {{RFC5226}}.
 Experts should exercise their own good judgment but need to consider that shorter labels should have more strict review.

+All new SenML labels that have "base" semantics (see {{senml-base}}) must start with character 'b'.
+Regular labels must not start with that character.

+All new entries must define the Label Name, Label, JSON Type, and XML Type.

 ## Media Type Registration {#sec-iana-media}